 To avoid spreading mpox, a person with mpox should isolate at home, avoid contact with others, and avoid sharing items that may be contaminated with the mpox virus.
 Disinfect surfaces that may be touched by other people.
 If a person with mpox must be around others, wear a well-fitting mask.

-Although a specific treatment for monkeypox infection has not been developed, antiviral medication may be appropriate for people at risk of more severe illness.
+Although a specific treatment for mpox infection has not been developed, antiviral medication may be appropriate for people at risk of more severe illness.
 Most people recover from infection within 2-4 weeks without treatment.

 Non-vaccine Preventive Measures

-The risk of monkeypox to children and adolescents is currently low.
+The risk of mpox to children and adolescents is currently low.
 The risk of transmission in schools and childcare facilities is also low.
-Widespread vaccination of children and staff is not currently recommended unless a known exposure to monkeypox has recently occurred.
+Widespread vaccination of children and staff is not currently recommended unless a known exposure to mpox has recently occurred.
 Learn more from the CDC’s Schools, Early Care and Education Programs, and Other Settings Serving Children or Adolescents and CDC’s What You Need to Know about Monkeypox if You are a Teen or Young Adult Fact Sheet.